 - RegenAg works with producers in Australia.

 Sell your regenerative products to consumers either directly or through a wholesaler or retailer.
 Direct marketing to consumers through online sales, farmers markets, a food cooperative, or other venues is a viable option.
-Here is an article about branding and different market options.
 The Sweetgrass Cooperative in Colorado and New Mexico is an example of a rancher-owned regenerative food marketing and distribution co-op.
-For examples of businesses that use and make regenerative products see Individuals above.
+For examples of businesses that use and make regenerative products, see Individuals above.

 Companies

 Integrate regenerative food and other products into supply chains.
-Investing in regenerative agriculture is good for business.
+Investing in regenerative agriculture is good for business and an effective way to reduce a company’s greenhouse gas emissions.

-- Dr. Bronner’s, a company that makes a variety of personal care products, is a leader in supply-chain development for regenerative agriculture.
+- Dr. Bronner’s makes a variety of personal care products and is a leader in supply-chain development for regenerative agriculture.

-- Here is a story about the McDonald’s Corporation sourcing some of its beef from regenerative ranches that use rotational grazing methods.
+- McDonald’s Corporation UK is sourcing some of its beef from regenerative ranches that use rotational grazing methods.

 Governance